AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ## Configure the Launch product profile

-Now that you are an admin of the `Luma Tutorial Launch` product profile you can configure the permission, and roles you will need to complete the tutorial.
+Now that you are an admin of the `Luma Tutorial Launch` product profile you can configure the permissions and roles you will need to complete the tutorial.

-Now you have almost all of the user roles and permissions required to complete the tutorial!
-There will be just one more tweak that you will need to make in the [!DNL Adobe Admin Console] after you add your sandbox in the next lesson.

 ### Add permissions

 Now you will add the individual permission items to the profile.
 From the product profile screen:

-1. In the [Adobe Admin Console](https://adminconsole.adobe.com), go to **[!UICONTROL Products]** > **[!UICONTROL Adobe Experience Platform Launch]**
+1. In the [Adobe Admin Console](https://adminconsole.adobe.com), go to **[!UICONTROL Products]** > **[!UICONTROL Adobe Experience Platform Launch]** (you might need to SHIFT-Reload to see [!UICONTROL Adobe Experience Platform Launch] show up after your permissions were just updated)
 1. Open the `Luma Tutorial Launch` profile
     ![Open Products > Adobe Experience Platform Launch > Luma Tutorial Launch](assets/adminconsole-launch-openProfile.png)
 1. Click on the Permissions tab
 1. Click to open the **[!UICONTROL Properties]** row
-1. Click the **[!UICONTROL Auto-Include]** toggle so that it is in the Off state.
-This should remove any properties that might already be in the profile (we will add one later).
+1. Make sure the **[!UICONTROL Auto-Include]** toggle so that it is in the Off state so that you don't have access to any properties (we will add one later).
 1. Click the **[!UICONTROL Save]** button
     ![Remove properties](assets/adminconsole-launch-removeProperties.png)
 1. Click to open the **[!UICONTROL Property Rights]** row